Renault NC: Export

 As the French Army turned elsewhere for their future tank acquisition, Renault turned to the export market to sell his design.
 It received the index NC-27 and followed the NC-1 pattern.
 The NC-2 is sometimes claimed to have been marketed for export as the NC-31, and that such were built for China, but this is incorrect.
 The NC-2 pattern remained as a single prototype.

 By the end of the decade, Renault had managed to sell the vehicle in limited numbers, but it never became a major export vehicle akin to the Renault FT.

 Poland

 The first buyer of NC-27 tanks was Poland, which ordered one tank in 1928, along with five Renault FT Kégresse.

 The tanks were trialed along each other, but after lengthy trials, the Poles declined any further purchases.
-The Polish already had more than 150 Renault FT tanks, and the improvements offered by the NC and FT Kégresse were not sufficient enough to warrant a purchase.
+The Polish already had more than 150 Renault FT tanks, and the improvements offered by the NC and FT Kégresse were not sufficient to warrant a purchase.